morgen-peschke/sql2json/src/main/scala/sql2json/cat/README.md

 2. If there's a release of Cats for Dotty, I couldn't find it in the amount of time I wanted to put into locating it.

+   Turns out there is [spotted leopards](https://github.com/typelevel/spotted-leopards), but it doesn't appear to be published.

 3. Translating the subset of the implementation here was more fodder for learning Dotty